ryndshn/thomson-reuters/README.md

 A functional ATM machine web application built with React, TypeScript, and Next.js that simulates real banking interactions.

+## Demo
+The app is deployed here: https://thomson-reuters-production.up.railway.app/

 ## Setup & Run
+You'll need node, npm, and pnpm to run this app.

 ```bash
 # Install dependencies